przlplx/windows-itpro-docs/windows/security/threat-protection/security-policy-settings/domain-member-disable-machine-account-password-changes.md

 ## Reference

 The **Domain member: Disable machine account password changes** policy setting determines whether a domain member periodically changes its machine account password.
 Setting its value to **Enabled** prevents the domain member from changing the machine account password.
-Setting it to **Disabled** allows the domain member to change the machine account password as specified by the value of the [Domain member: Maximum machine account password age](domain-member-maximum-machine-account-password-age.md) policy setting, which is every 30 days by default.
+Setting it to **Disabled** allows the domain member to change the machine account password as specified by the value of the [Domain member: Maximum machine account password age](domain-member-maximum-machine-account-password-age.md) policy setting.

 By default, devices that belong to a domain are automatically required to change the passwords for their accounts every 30 days.
-Devices that are no longer able to automatically change their machine password are at risk of a malicious user determining the password for the system's domain account.
+Devices that are no longer able to automatically change their machine password are at risk from an attacker who could determine the password for the system's domain account.

 Verify that the **Domain member: Disable machine account password changes** option is set to **Disabled**.

 ### Possible values